manumafe98/MyObsidianNotes/Java/Functional Programming.md

     void accept(T t);
 ```

-This interfaces only accept [[Variables#Data Types|reference data types]] because when using primitives you cannot pass null values.
+This interfaces only accept [[Java/Variables#Data Types|reference data types]] because when using primitives you cannot pass null values.

 #### Function
 Represents a function that accepts one argument and produces a result.